Cu3t0m/nextcordSuperUtils/README.md

 - Modern spotify client that is optimized for player fetching.
 - Modern Punishment Manager (Kick, Ban, Infractions, Mutes)
 - Modern Template Manager.
-- Modern CogManager that supports usage of managers in discord cogs.
+- Modern CogManager that supports usage of managers in nextcord cogs.
 - Modern MessageFilter and AntiSpam.
 - Customizable ModMail Manager
 - Modern Youtube client that is optimized for player fetching.